MalikWhitten67/Globe-Token-Source-Files/README.md

 What will i find in this github repo?
 ---------------------------------
-<h1 align="center">⚫ In this repo you will find open source free to use tools aimed to help you jumpstart your own project! </h1>
+⚫ In this repo you will find open source free to use tools aimed to help you jumpstart your own project!
 ⚫ We will try to keep the project open source but somethings will be hidden from public use!

  What is Globe Token?